Skip to content

 Evaluation criteria

-The answer is evaluated in relation to the pertinence to the topic/question, its correctness, to the argumentative ability, to the ability to summarize and to property of language.
+The answer is assessed in relation to relevance to the topic/question, correctness, argumentative and synthesising ability as well as propriety of language.

 Required readings